 Create SaaS Environment

-If you do not see the Magento Services section in the Magento configuration, you need to install the modules by running the following commands:
+If you do not see the Commerce Services Connector section in the Magento configuration, you need to install the desired Commerce Service, such as Product Recommendations.

 To create a SaaS Environment, request the Magento API key from the Magento license holder for your store.